 The Ignatian Staff Fellows Program offers staff the opportunity to participate in a year-long workshop on Jesuit education and Ignatian values.
 Participants in the program will conclude their experience with a deeper understanding of the history and educational mission of the Society of Jesus and of the intellectual, spiritual, and social dimensions of Ignatian spirituality.
 This experience will consist of reading, written reflections, group discussions, workshops, retreats, and an immersion trip.

 At the conclusion of the program, each Fellow will serve as a mentor for one of the next cohort of selected Fellows.

-The program will be directed by Robert Reed, Assistant Vice President for Student Affairs in collaboration with the Jesuit Center.
+The program is directed by Robert Reed, Assistant Vice President for Student Affairs in collaboration with the Jesuit Center.

 2013-2014 Inaugural Cohort:

 The 2013-2014 Ignatian Staff Fellows were: Pamela Galindo (Law School); Amy Boyle (Residential Life); Francie Davenport (Marketing); Mark Carter (Admissions);Susan Weishar (JSRI); James Pfeiffer (University Police); Alison Cofrancesco (Counselor); Diana Dooley (Academic Affairs).